a8356555/DeepLearningDeployment/README.md

 ## <a name="ta">Target
     a.
-Be Familiar with ONNX, TensorRT, TVM
+Be Familiar with ONNX, TensorRT, TVM and other frameworks.

     b.
-Deploy using C++ API
+Try to speed up using the frameworks above.

     c.
-Try to speed up using the framework above
+Deploy models using C++.

 ## <a name="ex">Experiment